-H.323 terminals supporting multiplexed streams indicate this capability by including a MultiplexedStreamCapability as part capability.
-The a of terminal controlOnMuxStream in MultiplexedStreamCapability indicates whether the terminal supports the control of the multiplexed stream using H.245 messages or on the RTP packets of the multiplexed stream itself.
+H.323 terminals supporting multiplexed streams indicate this capability by including a MultiplexedStreamCapability as а part of terminal capability.
+The parameter controlOnMuxStream in MultiplexedStreamCapability indicates whether the terminal supports the control of the multiplexed stream using H.245 messages or on the RTP packets of the multiplexed stream itself.
 If controlOnMuxStream is TRUE, the capability of codecs on the multiplexed stream may be set to capabilityOnMuxStream.
 If capabilityOnMuxStream does not exist, the terminal shall perform the capability exchange procedure by sending the H.245 messages in the RTP packets over the multiplexed stream once the logical channel for the multiplexed stream is opened.
 If controlOnMuxStream is FALSE, the capability of codecs on the multiplexed stream shall be set to capabilityOnMuxStream.